Issues Important to

 The AIP supports the Property Tax Limitation Petition.

-It was circulated by AIP members at the 1999 state fair and recieved as much support for this limitation on government as the Save the PFD effort.
+It was circulated by AIP members at the 1999 state fair and received as much support for this limitation on government as the Save the PFD effort.

 Natural Resource Development